Prometheus Bios

 Paul Crabb, Prometheus Artistic Director and Conductor

 R. Paul Crabb is Artistic Director of the professional vocal ensemble, PROMETHEUS and Professor Emeritus at the University of Missouri where served as Director of Choral Activities and Chair of Graduate Choral Conducting.
 His ensembles have sung at state, regional and national conventions, and traveled extensively in Asia, Europe, and Australia.
 Crabb has served as assistant conductor at the Russian-American symposium at the Moscow Conservatory and as a visiting professor in England, Austria, Sweden,Taiwan, and Poland.
 He was the first American Visiting Choral Professor at the Liszt Academy of Music (Budapest), and first American lecturer at the Choral Department at the University of Vienna’s Universität für Musik und Darstellende Kunst.
-Since 2012 Crabb has served as a faculty member at Laudate Dominum in Vienna.
-As an orchestral conductor, Crabb was resident conductor for the Dante Music and Arts Festival in Nagoya, Japan, and regularly conducts at the Conservatory of Domenico Cimarosa in Italy.
+Since 2012 Crabb has served as a faculty member at Laudate Dominum and REJOICE in Vienna.
+As an orchestral conductor, Crabb was resident conductor for the Dante Music and Arts Festival in Nagoya, Japan, and regularly conducted at the Conservatory of Domenico Cimarosa in Italy.

 Emily Edgington Andrews, Prometheus Assistant Conductor